TNamdarian/saranamdarian/README.md

 * [Contact](https://share.balsamiq.com/c/tcT217VdfK6RTCJ52Sd5fY.png)

 ## Surface
-The logo and a callapsing menu bar are centred in the header incorporating black and white colours to represent a sleek and modern feel in keeping with the brand.
+The logo and a collapsing menu bar are centred in the header incorporating black and white colours to represent a sleek and modern feel in keeping with the brand.
 This colour coordination is seen throughout the body of the website with dark typography to represent a minimalist yet bold styles.
 The designer has chosen green colour for specific features such as hover over the menu items, call to action buttons, and social media icons to represent the sustainability in her designs.
 The combination of natural and green colours convey a sense of creativity and confidence which reflects the designer’s personality.
 I also tried to use bold typography to further promote confidence and creativity as a reflection of the industry.

 # Features
 ### Header
 The website consists of three pages; Home, Work and Contact.
 The **header** contains a **logo** and **menu** option on the top middle of every page.
 This will create consistency throughout the page and the user can access the information via the menu bar and move around the site.
 The links will remain active when in use.

 ### Footer
-Every page has a **footer** with **desginer's address**, **designer's phone number**, **social media and email icons** and **copyright information**.
+Every page has a **footer** with **designer's address**, **designer's phone number**, **social media and email icons** and **copyright information**.
 The social media icons are linked to the users’ social media accounts.
 There is also a **Top** button which with one click it takes the user to the menu bar.

 ### Home
 The Home page features an **image of the designer** to personalise the website and raise brand awareness.
 To the left side of the image, there is some information about the designer to make the users feel connected to the brand.
 At the bottom of these, the **designer’s’ visions and ethos** are presented.
 This helps the users to be able to make an informed decision whether they share the same values as the designer with regards to design concepts.
 It will enhance user’s emotional response.
 Finally, there is an invitation to have a chat about the user’s project via a **call to action** button: *Book your free consultation session now!*.
-The Home page also has **four parallax featuers** to separate each section and create positive user response.
+The Home page also has **four parallax features** to separate each section and create positive user response.
 These features will turn into images which scroll up and down with the rest of the page for iPads and phones.

 ### Work
 The Work page features **images in thumbnails** in 4 columns wide for laptop and desktop devices, 2 for iPads and 1 column wide for mobile devices.
 Each image can be clicked to open a **fancybox** window to view further images/details of each project.
 The **testimonials** are placed below the project works to build trust and credibility and accountability of the designer.
 At the bottom of the page, there is an invitation to have a chat about the user’s project via a **call to action** button: *Book your free consultation session now!*.
-The Work page also has **two parallax featuers** to separate each section and create positive user response.
+The Work page also has **two parallax features** to separate each section and create positive user response.
 These features will turn into images which scroll up and down with the rest of the page for iPads and phones.

 ### Contact
 The contact page features the **consultation stages**.
 Each stage is warped in a box with a large icon and some description to inform the users of collaboration process.